khyatiparekh/Searching-for-Success/README.md

 5) The predicted probability that the stock price will increase after the next quarter's earnings have been released.

 ## Project Data
-In this case, the project data is rather samll, and recorded in csv files saved in `Searching For Success/Data`.
+In this case, the project data is rather small, and recorded in csv files saved in `Searching For Success/Data`.

 ## Example

+We have a demo notebook for each function.
+There is a folder for each function EarningReport.py, PredictionStockPrice.py and HistoricalDataPlot.py.

 ## Testing

+These consists of unit tests for each function.

 ## Documentation

-## Using `Searching For Success` as a template
+This folder contains all the documentation related to the project, namely:
+1) Design specification and project plan,
+2) Final presentation,
+3) Functional specification,
+4) Interaction design, and
+5) Interface